Roberta Walker tells us her heart warming story if growing up with Miami and visiting her over the years.

 Author and former Miami Herald columnist Ana Menendez, who has been living in Amsterdam, is returning to South Florida for the Miami Book Fair International, the eight-day literary party beginning Nov.
 13. Ana has a new book titled Adios, Happy Homeland and will be speaking about it during The Writer’s Voice panel at the fair Sunday, Nov.
 20.

-Journalist Nicholas Spangler wrote in The Miami Herald, “He calls to mind Michelangelo’s David, with a mission from a more swinging time.”
+Some time ago, journalist Nicholas Spangler wrote in The Miami Herald, “He calls to mind Michelangelo’s David, with a mission from a more swinging time.”
 He was referring to Don Bailey, the naked carpet guy you’ve noticed on the billboard driving down I-95.

 Ruth Morris's experiences as an immigration beat reporter have colored her vision of what it means to transition from immigrant to American.
 She tells WLRN that an unlikely event renewed her faith in what it means to be an American and the opportunity it provides.